FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-15-bungeecord.md

 2. Select a server from your server list.

-3. Go to the Versions page and install Bungeecord.
+3. Go to the Versions page and install BungeeCord.

 4. Start your server.